kshitijrajsharma/building-regularization-research/manuscript.md

 The pipeline involves three main stages:

-1. **Vertex Detection**: A fully convolutional neural network outputs a vertex confidence map from which likely building corners are identified.
+1. Vertex Detection: A fully convolutional neural network outputs a vertex confidence map from which likely building corners are identified.
 Each vertex is paired with a learned visual descriptor encoding local image features.

-2. **Graph-Based Learning**: Detected vertices are embedded in a fully connected graph.
+2. Graph-Based Learning: Detected vertices are embedded in a fully connected graph.
 An attentional Graph Neural Network (GNN) evaluates pairwise relationships between vertices to learn "connection strengths" i.e., the likelihood that a pair of vertices should be connected by an edge.

-3. **Polygon Assembly via Differentiable Matching**: The final polygon structure is determined by solving a graph matching problem, formulated as an optimal cycle through the vertices.
+3. Polygon Assembly via Differentiable Matching: The final polygon structure is determined by solving a graph matching problem, formulated as an optimal cycle through the vertices.
 This is achieved using a differentiable relaxation of the Hungarian algorithm (Sinkhorn algorithm), enabling gradient-based learning.

 ![Explanation of how PolyWorld works: [source](https://github.com/zorzi-s/PolyWorldPretrainedNetwork) ](https://github.com/user-attachments/assets/158fcb33-5707-4edf-ac92-df2f4ddf4749){#fig:poly-world height="3in"}